Colleges by Location

 Merrimack College places a strong emphasis on experiential learning, providing students with opportunities to gain real-world experience through internships, co-ops, and research projects.
 The college is known for its strong connections with industry partners, which helps students establish valuable professional networks and open doors to future career opportunities.
 Additionally, Merrimack's extensive community engagement programs encourage students to contribute to local and global communities, fostering a holistic educational experience that prepares graduates for success in their personal and professional lives.

-Merrimack College is a private upper-level higher education institution with graduate programs located in North Andover, MA and set in a suburban environment.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 73%.
-The freshman retention rate at Merrimack College is 84% and the six-year graduation rate is 74%.
+Located in North Andover, MA and set in a suburban environment, Merrimack College is a private upper-level higher education institution with graduate programs.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 70%.
+The freshman retention rate at Merrimack College is 79% and the six-year graduation rate is 70%.

-To find out more about what Merrimack College has to offer to its students, read on for the latest data reported by this school.
+Read more about what Merrimack College has to offer based on the most recent data this institution has reported.

 Quick Facts